trapeze/haystack-static-pages/README.rst

 There are currently two command line options that can be used with the `crawl_static_pages` command:

-1. `-l, --language` -- This allows the user to specify the desired language for indexing content.
-Each page will include a `language` attribute that will correspond to the page's language as detected in the html lang attribute or 'en' if unable to be determined.
+-l LANG, --language=LANG  This allows the user to specify the desired language
+                          for indexing content.
+Each page will include a ``language`` attribute that will correspond to the page's language as detected in the html lang attribute or 'en' if unable to be determined.
-1. `-p, --port` -- This allows the user to include the port number to crawl, if required.
+-p PORT, --port=PORT      This allows the user to include the port number to
+                          crawl, if required.